PMU State Estimation

 After obtaining the PMU state estimation solution, JuliaGrid offers post-processing analysis functions for calculating powers and currents associated with buses and branches:

-Likewise, there are specialized functions dedicated to calculating specific types of currents related to particular buses or branches:
+Additionally, specialized functions are available for calculating specific types of powers or currents for individual buses or branches.

 Optimal PMU Placement

-Let us define the PowerSystem composite type and perform the AC power flow analysis solely for generating data to artificially create measurement values:
+Let us define the PowerSystem type and perform the AC power flow analysis solely for generating data to artificially create measurement values:

 system = powerSystem()